mateussp97/dashboard-reactts/README.md

-# React e TypeScript: desenvolvendo um Dashboard
+# React and TypeScript: Developing a Dashboard

 ## What was developed?